enricopolanski/code-tracker-repo/README.md

 `pnpm i`

-Run the vscode extension debugger with F5 (or check the debug tab for "Run extension command")
+Run the vscode extension debugger with F5 (or check the debug tab for `▶️ Run extension` command)